 Don’t be afraid to get non-pediatric faculty members to write you recommendations (although the majority of your recommendations should be from pediatricians).
 Most programs require 2-3 letters, and some programs require a letter from the department chairman (this isn’t too common in pediatrics, but its important to research your programs and find out about this requirement as soon as possible so that you can get this letter in time for your ERAS application – if they do require a chairman’s letter, they will state this on their website).
 Although you can have as many letters as you want uploaded into ERAS, a maximum of 4 letters can be sent to each individual program.

 Many people recommend getting a letter from your peds sub-I. If you are unable to complete your sub-I prior to application deadlines, it is not the end of the world.
 You can submit LORs until the match list is submitted.
-Make sure that you have three LORs submitted when you submit your ERAS on September 15th, so as not to delay your ability to get interviews.
+Try to have three LORs submitted when you submit your ERAS on September 15th (but submit on the 15th whether or not you have 3 letters), so as not to delay your ability to get interviews.
 If you choose to submit a letter after the MSPE is submitted (around Oct.
 1), email the program coordinators (usually their email addresses can be found on ERAS or on the program websites) to let them know that you just submitted an additional letter of recommendation.
-Great letters can also come from some peds electives where you have more autonomy and one-on-one time with attendings.
+Great letters can also come from some peds electives where you have more autonomy and one-on-one time with attendings (GI Heme/Onc, Cardiology).
 Do not stress out if you have a late sub-I; you can still get very good letters!

 Personal statements are rarely something that make or break your application, but nevertheless they are important.
 Many people are happy to look over your personal statement for content and reassure you that you are on track with your personal statement.
 Feel free to ask people in OSA: Dr. Parker, Dr. Martinez, or Dr. Lamos.
 Dr. Giudice - Residency Program Director, or Dr. Carter, a trusted attending, or your letter writers.